 As rabbit owners, it’s our job to provide adequate food and water to our rabbits up to the very end.
 Even a dying rabbit would eat some food until it’s unable to because it’s their instinct to survive at all costs.

-If your rabbit is unable to drink on its own, you can use a dropper to keep your rabbit hydrated.
+If your rabbit is unable to drink on its own, you can use a dropper to keep it hydrated.
 As for food, keep their bowl full and let them decide how much they want to eat.

 3. Provide lots of attention.

-Rabbits are social creatures, they are the happiest when they’re interacting with their loved ones and that includes you.
-Your rabbits would love you until the very end, you should do the same.
+Rabbits are social creatures, and they are happiest when they’re interacting with their loved ones, which includes you.
+Your rabbits would love you until the very end.
+You should do the same.

-Play, cuddle, pet, and groom your rabbit if they want to.
-Some rabbits would become distant if they’re unwell, you should let your rabbit set the pace on how much attention you should give them.
+Play, cuddle, pet, and groom your rabbit if you want to.
+Some rabbits will become distant if they’re unwell.
+You should let your rabbit set the pace on how much attention they should get from you.

 4. Provide comfortable resting place.

 You should also keep your rabbit’s temperature in check to make them comfortable in their final moments.
 A dying rabbit’s temperature would fluctuate heavily during the course of the disease that’s killing them.

 Normally, rabbits’ body temperatures range from 100 °F to 103 °F (38.3 °C to 39.4 °C).
 Depending on your rabbit’s condition, it might go over 39.4 °C (fever) or dip below 37.4 °C (hypothermia).
 In any case, you should bring your rabbit’s temperature to a normal range.